Kapendev/parin/TOUR.md

 /// Draws a line with the specified area, thickness, and color. void drawLine(Line area, Rgba color = white, float thickness = 9.0f);

+/// Draws the surface at the given position with the specified draw options. void drawSurface(ref Surface surface, Vec2 position, DrawOptions options = DrawOptions());
+/// Draws a portion of the specified surface at the given position with the specified draw options. void drawSurfaceArea(ref Surface surface, Rect area, Vec2 position, DrawOptions options = DrawOptions());

 /// Draws the texture at the given position with the specified draw options. void drawTexture(TextureId texture, Vec2 position, DrawOptions options = DrawOptions());
 /// Draws a portion of the specified texture at the given position with the specified draw options.